gpdoud/Bootcamp/assessments/Assessment-Review-Angular.md

 Know the unique features of services and why they are used to make the calls to the back-end

-Know the decorators of the component, service, and pipe
+Know the decorator names of the component, service, and pipe

 Know the directives *ngIf, *ngFor, *ngSwitch, one-way binding and two-way binding and how to use each one